Houston Divorce Attorneys

 - Military Divorce – Our attorneys can help you navigate the potential pitfalls that military families might face when pursuing divorce.

-Our skilled team of divorce attorneys can help you navigate the legal intricacies of these common divorce issues and more, so contact us today at (713) 802-1777 or fill out a contact form for more information about your rights and options.
+Our skilled team of Houston divorce attorneys can help you navigate the legal intricacies of these common divorce issues and more, so contact us today at (713) 802-1777 or fill out a contact form for more information about your rights and options.

-If you want to file for divorce in Houston, Texas, you must be a resident of the state for at least six months and have lived in the county in which you are filing for at least three months.
+If you want to file for divorce in Houston, TX, you must be a resident of the state for at least six months and have lived in the county in which you are filing for at least three months.
 Your divorce can be uncontested or contested.
 For a divorce to be uncontested, it must meet criteria laid out by the Texas Family Code 6.001-6.201:

 - Parties share no children under the age of 18.